gitlabhq/omnibus-gitlab/doc/update/README.md

    sudo gitlab-ctl hup sidekiq
    ```

+NOTE: **Note:**
+If you do not want to run zero downtime upgrades in the future, make
+sure you remove `/etc/gitlab/skip-auto-reconfigure` after
+you've completed these steps.

 ### Multi-node / HA deployment

 Pick a node to be the `Deploy Node`.
 It can be any node, but it must be the same